Mattlister/FilmDBMain/README.md

 * The wireframes were originally drawn out by hand and then I created the final concept design below the wireframes.
 A bold header and striking image was how I visualised it and the final product stayed pretty true to concept design.

 * Wireframes show each page on a differnet format including a Full Screen web page, a Tablet and a Mobile layout.
 Due to my free versions of Balsamiq coming to an end and one type.
-I used Mocha for the mobile and I apologise but I used pencil for the others which weren't as nice
+I used Mocha for the mobile and I apologise but I used pencil for the others which wasn't as nice